Your house has been on the market too long. Here is what to do.

 If your property is priced above what the evidence supports, no amount of refreshed marketing will produce the right buyer.
 The price needs to move.

 A modest price reduction of two to three percent typically does not change buyer behaviour significantly.
 It can look like a gesture rather than a genuine reset.
-A more meaningful adjustment of five percent or more tends to bring fresh enquiries and signals to the market that the position has changed.
+The 2026 consensus from agents working stale stock is that a decisive 8 to 10 percent cut is the threshold that actually generates new viewings.
+It pushes the listing into a new buyer search bracket on Rightmove and Zoopla (for example, dropping from £325,000 into the sub-£300,000 search filter) and signals to the market that the position has materially changed.

 When to refresh versus when to withdraw